fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

 ## Type inference
 [inference]: #type-inference

-Erased Union type is explicitly inferred meaning that at least one of the type in an expression must contain the erased union type.
+Erased Union type is explicitly inferred meaning that at least one of the types in an expression must contain the erased union type.

 i.e something like the following is invalid: